Lung Diseases Affecting the Interstitium

 A disease in which the immune system eats away at the protective covering of nerves.

 A chronic condition in which the pancreas produces little or no insulin.

 Sudden hair loss starts with one or more circular bald patches that may overlap.

 Inflammation of blood vessels, called arteries, in and around the scalp

-An inflammation of the blood vessels that causes changes in the blood vessel walls.
+Inflammation of the blood vessels causes changes in the blood vessel walls.

-Inflammatory arthritis affecting the spine and large joints.
+Inflammatory arthritis affects the spine and large joints.